facebook

 Professor Pedro Mercado

-Rector of the University of Granada (Spain)
+Rector of the University of Granada (Spain).
+Full Professor of Philosophy of Law.

 Professor Margarita Sánchez Romero